Jane Dodds: Wales

+As an MP

 In March 2019, Dodds was selected as the party's Westminster candidate for Brecon and Radnorshire.
 As candidate for the constituency, Dodds attacked then-Conservative leadership candidate Boris Johnson's comments about immigrant communities where English is allegedly not spoken as a first language, describing Johnson, in Welsh, as out of touch with communities in Wales.
 Dodds won the by-election on 1 August 2019.

 After serving for 97 days, she failed to retain her seat at the general election of 12 December, becoming one of the shortest-serving members at Westminster.
 The female MPs with the shortest continuous service are Labour's Ruth Dalton in 1929, at 92 days, and the Scottish National Party's Margo MacDonald who subsequently equalled that in 1973–74.

+In the Senedd

 Dodds led her party into the 2021 Senedd election and gained a seat on the list vote in Mid and West Wales, the only seat in the Senedd to be retained by the party.
 The seat was only held by 714 votes.

+On 17 November 2024, the Leader of the Liberal Democrats, Sir Ed Davey, hinted that Dodds should resign as Leader of the Welsh Lib Dems over her handling of a sexual abuse case when she worked for the Church of England.

+In the 2026 Senedd election, she will be a candidate in the Brycheiniog Tawe Nedd constituency.

+Mishandling of child sexual abuse case

+A report published in 2021 found that Dodds had made "a grave error of judgement" by not pursuing a meeting to discuss a particular sexual abuse case involving a late former bishop who sexually abused at least 18 victims over a 15-year period when Dodds worked for the Church of England.
+This information came to light in November 2024 after the Archbishop of Canterbury Justin Welby resigned over his failure to report prolific child abuser John Smyth.

+On 17 November 2024, Dodds said that she would not resign as Welsh Lib Dem leader despite the party's UK leader, Sir Ed Davey, saying that she should consider her position.
+Davey said he had spoken to Dodds and been “really clear to her about what I think she should do”.
+She said that she has the confidence of the party's Welsh Board.
+The Welsh party's President, Tim Sly, has also said that Dodds has its complete confidence.

+Dodds said she would "continue fighting for the people of Wales" as the party's Welsh leader and that she "accepted at the time that there were shortcomings in organising meetings about this case" and "acknowledged" them in the report.
+She stated that child protection is her life's work and wholeheartedly apologised to the victims.